 This Norman work must be described in detail.
-The western bay of the nave arcades is separated from the others by wall pieces that must represent a decision to extend the church westwards at the same time the aisles were added (to an apparently somewhat earlier, aisleless building).
-The S. arch of this bay has since been rebuilt in stone and given pointed form, but the N. arch is original and formed of two unmoulded orders in brick, which extends all the way round the arch and down the jambs, with only narrow intervening stone abaci that reach far back into the wall, however, presumably in order to try to spread the load from the arch above, away from the brick responds beneath.
-The remaining bays, which form the three-bay arcades proper, have similar brick arches, but these spring from compound stone piers with two major and two minor nook-shafts attached to each side of the N. piers and to the north side only of the S. piers.
-This might suggest the S. arcade (shown above right, viewed from the west end of the nave) is slightly earlier or that the N. piers have been altered, for certainly some of the N. capitals appear retooled, whereas those to the south are less pristine and more of a hotchpotch although the majority are of essentially scalloped form.
-(See the photograph of the S. arcade pier, viewed from the northeast, at the topleft of the page, and the view of the west end of the nave and aisles, looking northwest from the S. aisle, in the thumbnail above left.)
-The tower arch/former W. doorway has a narrow shaft at each of its angles, but its western face (inside the tower) presents a wonderful display, with three orders of mouldings, of which the outer two bear chevron and the inner carries a roll, supported on two thick and one narrow order of shafts with scalloped capitals (shown left).
+The western bay of each arcade is separated from the others by a wall piece that must represent a decision to extend the church westwards at the time the aisles were added (to an apparently somewhat earlier, aisleless building).
+The S. arch of this bay has since been rebuilt in stone and given pointed form, but the N. arch is original and formed of two unmoulded orders in brick, which extends all the way round the arch and down the jambs, with only narrow intervening stone abaci that reach far back into the wall, presumably in order to try to spread the load from the arch above, away from the brick responds beneath.
+The remaining bays on both sides, which form the three-bay arcades proper, have similar brick arches, but these spring from compound stone piers with two major and two minor nook-shafts attached to each side of the N. piers and to the north side only of the S. piers.
+This might suggest the S. arcade (shown above left, viewed from the west end of the nave) is slightly earlier or that the N. piers have been altered, for certainly some of the N. capitals appear retooled, whereas those to the south are less pristine and more of a hotchpotch although the majority are of essentially scalloped form.
+(See the photograph of the S. arcade pier, viewed from the northeast, above right.)
+The tower arch/former W. doorway has a narrow shaft at each of its angles, but its western face (inside the tower) presents a wonderful display, with three orders of mouldings, of which the outer two bear chevron and the inner carries a roll, supported on two thick and one narrow order of shafts with scalloped capitals (shown below left).

 Finally, the church contains one notable piece of woodwork, which is the communion rail with twisted balusters (illustrated below) that surrounds the communion table on three sides.
 Pevsner considered this to be eighteenth century work but Laurence Harley, writing in the original edition of the church guide in 1951, before Pevsner's visit, said seventeenth.
-Perhaps both men meant late Stuart, however, which is probably the safest description.
+Perhaps late Stuart is a reasonable compromise.